 Diseases and infections can destroy an entire crop, but at the same time, applying fungicides is costly and time-consuming.
 If you’re deciding when to spray by monitoring leaf wetness with a resistance grid sensor, you’ll have trouble accurately determining wetness duration without a lot of extra work.
-You need a sensor with automatic thresholds, like the PHYTOS 31.
+You need an accurate sensor that is simple to set up with stable, consistent, easy-to-use thresholds like the PHYTOS 31.

 Say goodbye to guesswork